 What is meditation?

-Meditation is, fundamentally, a systematic way of training your attention and awareness.
-Generally, meditation involves taking a specified time of contemplation, usually for the purposes of pursuing some benefit or goal, such as relaxation, increased awareness, intellectual fulfillment, or spiritual meaning.
-Meditation is a broad term that encompasses many different practices and mindfulness meditation is only one specific kind of meditation practice.
+Meditation is a systematic way of training your attention and awareness for the purposes of pursuing some benefit or goal, such as relaxation, increased awareness, intellectual fulfillment, or spiritual meaning.
+Mindfulness meditation is only one specific kind of meditation practice.

-From a psychotherapy and coaching standpoint, mindfulness meditation is not required to make use of the benefits of mindful awareness in the midst of everyday life.
-Practices for waking up – in the radical sense – do commonly involve some kind of regular practice or inquiry.
+As we orient to the purposes of living well via psychotherapy and coaching, meditation is not required to make use of mindful awareness in the midst of everyday life.
+Think of it more as learning to be present at important times.
+As we orient to the purposes of waking up in the more fundamental sense – some kind of regular practice or inquiry is indeed common.

-How are mindfulness and meditation used in counseling?
+How is mindfulness used in counseling and coaching?

-Mindfulness and other meditation techniques are heavily researched and have been incorporated into counseling and psychotherapy in a variety of ways.
-Mindfulness and meditation training can help ease the distress of depression and anxiety, reduce cravings associated with addictions, and potentially help in reducing symptoms of asthma, allergies, high blood pressure, and chronic pain.
-In addition, theses practices have the potential for more than just temporary symptom relief.
-Over time, we become less reactive and more at ease in the moment, developing an expanded vision of ourselves and the world, and more able act spontaneously and constructively.
+Mindfulness techniques are heavily researched and have been incorporated into counseling, psychotherapy, and coaching in a variety of ways.
+Mindfulness techniques can help ease the distress of depression and anxiety, reduce cravings associated with addictions, and in reducing symptoms of asthma, allergies, high blood pressure, and chronic pain.
+If we keep practicing, over time, we become less reactive and more at ease in the moment, develop an expanded vision of ourselves and the world, and find ourselves more able act spontaneously and constructively.

 Mindfulness has been integrated into several forms of educational and therapeutic programs, such as Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Cognitive Therapy (MBCT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
-In these therapeutic and coaching approaches, mindfulness and meditation are commonly used in service of living well – that is, living a more satisfying and fulfilling life.
+In these therapeutic and coaching approaches, mindfulness is commonly pursued in service of living well – that is, living a more satisfying and fulfilling life.